-Glycine + H_4 folate + NAD^+ \longrightarrow N^5, N^{10} -methylene- H_4 folate + CO_2 + NH_4^+ + NADH + H^+
+Glycine + H4 folate + NAD+ \rightleftharpoons N5, N10 - methylene - H4folate

+$+ CO_2 + NH_4^+ + NADH + H^+$

-The reverse reaction of the glycine cleavage system could have afforded [1-13C]Gly which then serves as the precursor for Ser biosynthesis yielding [1-13C]Ser without the requirement of an active pyruvate carboxylase (43, 50).
+The reverse reaction of the glycine cleavage system could have afforded $[1-^{13}C]$ Gly, which then serves as the precursor for Ser biosynthesis yielding [1-13C]Ser without the requirement of an active pyruvate carboxylase (Kikuchi et al. 2008; Glycine, serine and threonine metabolism 2019).
 Alternatively, [1-13C]Gly could be formed by cleavage of 2-aminoacetoacetate (obtained from Thr) whereby C-1 and C-2 of Thr are transformed into C-1 and C-2 of Gly, respectively.
 Thus, via this route the detected (low) label at C-1 of Thr is transferred to C-1 of Gly.
-Now, one could speculate that these alternative pathways should be active under all the experimental setups and, consequently, the same 13C-excess of the respective M+1 isotopomers of Gly and Ser should have resulted in all three cases.
-This is not true (Fig. 4) and, therefore, the detected differences in 13C-incorporation indicate that a significant fraction of Ser and Gly was synthesised via [1-13C]-PEP.
+Now, one could speculate that these alternative pathways should be active under all the experimental set-ups and, consequently, the same 13C-excess of the respective M+1 isotopomers of Gly and Ser should have resulted in all three cases.
+This is not true (Fig. 4) and, therefore, the detected differences in 13C incorporation indicate that a significant fraction of Ser and Gly was synthesised via [1-13C]-PEP.
 However, we cannot exclude that different Gly biosynthesis pathways are used by B. subtilis W23 when growing on different organic substrates.

-In summary, our experiments using H13CO3 as a tracer and B. subtilis W23 as a model organism, as well as our proof-of-principle experiment with a natural groundwater community, therefore provide solid evidence that EA-IRMS analysis of the biomass in conjunction with GC-MS analysis of protein- and cell wall-derived amino acids (i) reflect the core functional metabolic networks of the organism(s) under study and (ii) can identify the type of the main organic carbon substrate or at least the substrate family being used by the heterotrophic organism or organisms under study.
+In summary, our experiments using $H^{13}CO_3^{-}$ as a tracer and B. subtilis W23 as a model organism, as well as our proof-ofprinciple experiment with a natural groundwater community, therefore provide solid evidence that EA-IRMS analysis of the biomass in conjunction with GC-MS analysis of protein- and cell wall-derived amino acids (i) reflect the core functional metabolic networks of the organism(s) under study and (ii) can identify the type of the main organic carbon substrate or at least the substrate family being used by the heterotrophic organism or organisms under study.

-The general validity of this hypothesis is supported by the fact that almost all heterotrophs need to refill the TCA cycle by anaplerotic CO2-fixation.
-For this purpose, heterotrophs either use pyruvate carboxylase which is highly conserved and found in a great variety of organisms including prokaryotes, archaea, yeasts, fungi and higher organisms (e.g. mammals) or phosphoenolpyruvate (PEP) carboxylase which is also widely distributed in bacteria (19, 20, 22, 53).
-PEP carboxylase serves as another anaplerotic enzyme which catalyses the reaction from phosphoenolpyruvate to oxaloacetate via the addition of bicarbonate.
-Presumably, this results in the same labelling patterns when starting from H13CO3- in comparison to organisms using the pyruvate carboxylase.
-Thus, labelling experiments using H13CO3- as a tracer bear high potential to generally assign the type of microbial DOC utilisation under various conditions.
+The general validity of this hypothesis is supported by the fact that almost all heterotrophs need to refill the TCA cycle by anaplerotic CO_2 fixation.
+For this purpose, heterotrophs use either pyruvate carboxylase that is highly conserved and found in a great variety of organisms, including prokaryotes, archaea, yeasts, fungi and higher organisms (e.g. mammals) or PEP carboxylase, which is also widely distributed in bacteria (Attwood 1995; Jitrapakdee and Wallace 1999; Sauer and Eikmanns 2005; Jitrapakdee et al. 2008).
+PEP carboxylase serves as another anaplerotic enzyme that catalyses the reaction from PEP to oxaloacetate via the addition of bicarbonate.
+Presumably, this results in the same labelling patterns when starting from